tianqicoding/hierarchical-embedding/README.md

 embed.py:
 	input:
-		--edgelist: .csv file, each line as u, v, w as the edge (u, v) with weight w.
+		--edgelist: .tsv file, each line as u, v, w as the edge (u, v) with weight w.
 		-e: number of epochs, default to 10
 		-d: embedding dimension, usually 5
 		--walks: the path to save random walks